onepanelio/core-docs/docs/getting-started/contributing.md

 Our documentation site is built on [Docusaurus](https://v2.docusaurus.io/).

-## Commits
+## Making pull requests

-All commits should follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) as closely as possible.

-## Pull Requests

-When making a pull request,

-1. Prefix the name with the type of commit (fix, feature, docs, etc)
+When making a pull request, prefix the name with one of the following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) types:
-2. Add a /kind label in the description (enhancement, bug, etc)

-### Prefix the name with the type

-The types are

  * **fix** - fixing something
  * **feature** - adding a feature